Technigo/project-news-site/README.md

 ## My process
 - making a sketch with figma to check out colors
+- creating sth like a logo in photoshop
 - build html
 - create css
 - check and verify frequently with firefox and its developer console